Bankruptcy Counseling Requirements

 2. DEBTOR EDUCATION ~ PERSONAL FINANCIAL MANAGEMENT CLASS

-The second class is one that you generally go to in person.
 You should enroll in this class right away after you have filed bankruptcy.
-Again, ask attorney for information about the agencies that offer this class.
+You will be able to do this class online.
+Again, your attorney will give you the information about the agencies that offer this class.

 WHAT HAPPENS IF I DO NOT ATTEND A CLASS WITHIN THE TIME PERIOD?